matthewgeorgy/Embedded-Systems/README.md

 "map" contains the linker files for the compiler(???).
 I think that's what it is just from looking at it, but we never actually directly accessed and modified these file while working on the project.

+You'll notice that some of the code is quite hideous (eg. several if/else if statements instead of a switch statement).
+This is the class where we first learned C and did any kind of programming.
+Furthermore, the lessons we followed were simple and didn't cover various topics.
+The focus of the project was more so understanding how to directly access and talk to hardware, rather than writing optimal, fast, and efficient code.